kattrali/redcar-rubymotion/readme.md

 - By default, Redcar+RubyMotion interprets all Ruby files in RubyMotion projects using MacRuby syntax.
 Set `force_macruby_grammar` to `false` to disable this option.

+- To change the path to the `macruby` executable, change `macruby_path` in `Cocoa` settings.

 ### To Do

 - Add reasonable keybindings
 - Add commands for testflight
 - Create pane for viewing, adding, and removing resources
 - Add preferences option to run rake commands with trace
-- Add inline documentation for cocoapod dependencies
+- Add documentation for cocoapod dependencies